KentHaeger/SaveOurShip2/Changenotes.md

 - Added message for non-evident thing, purge port not purging due to being covered by active shield from other heat net/ship.
 Those aren't disabled automatically.
 - CE Compatibility, hopefully temporary fix: Enemies won't retreat based on threat calc because that does not work properly now, will still retreat because of other reasons.
 Only applicable when CE is enabled.
 - CE Compatibility, hopefully temporary fix: Enemy shuttles won't spawn with plasma turrets, because that caused issues.
 Only applicable when CE is enabled.

+In Testing:
+- All EVA gear is now tradeable, but with decreased price.